 Marnie \ Crystal World [TWI 1156 CD]

-Crystal World is a glittering electronic pop album by Marnie, the moniker adopted by Ladytron lead singer Helen Marnie for her debut solo project, produced by Daniel Hunt and co-produced by Bardi Johannsson.
+Crystal World is a glacial electronic pop album by Marnie, the moniker adopted by Ladytron lead singer Helen Marnie for her debut solo project, produced by Daniel Hunt and co-produced by Bardi Johannsson.

-The trifold digipack cover design is by Laura Hussey, with photography by Lisa Devine, assisted by Mack Photography.
+Digipack cover design by Laura Hussey.
+Images by Lisa Devine, assisted by Mack Photography.

 1. The Hunter